Sunday, 25 February

-A few stops with the M1 tram and we were there.
+A few stops with the M1 tram and I was there.

-It was just the two of us.
+It was just me.
 At the back of a long queue, a few dozen people who’d all decided, at the same time, they are in the mood for wonders.
 That was already a big wonder, right there.